-Between the target switch time and the time at which the AP will start beaconing in the target operating class/channel, the Neighbor AP TBTT Offset subfield for the corresponding AP in the Reduced Neighbor Report element shall be set to 255.
+(#16816)between the target switch time and the time at which the AP will start beaconing in the target operating class/channel, the Neighbor AP TBTT Offset subfield for the corresponding AP in the Reduced Neighbor Report element shall be set to 255.

-If an AP (affected/reported AP) of an AP MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement or extended channel switch announcement procedure and includes a Max Channel Switch Time element in the Beacon and Probe Response frames it sends, and another AP (reporting AP) affiliated with the AP MLD, if any, receives a (Re)Association Request frame to perform multi-link setup with the AP MLD with the AP (affected/reported AP) as a requested link, then the other AP (reporting AP) shall include the complete profile for the AP indicating the target operating class/channel and a Max Channel Switch Time element in the per-STA profile corresponding to the AP (affected/reported AP) in the Basic Multi-Link element included in the (Re)Association Response frame it sends in response to indicate the time at which the AP (affected/reported AP) will start beaconing, if the (Re)Association Response frame is sent between the last beacon on the initial operating class/channel and the first beacon on the target operating class/channel.
+If an AP (affected/reported AP) (#17881)affiliated with an AP MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement or extended channel switch announcement procedure and includes a Max Channel Switch Time element in the Beacon and Probe Response frames it sends, and another AP (reporting AP) affiliated with the AP MLD, if any, receives a (Re)Association Request frame to perform multi-link setup with the AP MLD with the AP (affected/reported AP) as a requested link, then the other AP (reporting AP) shall include the complete profile for the AP indicating the target operating class/channel and a Max Channel Switch Time element in the per-STA profile corresponding to the AP (affected/reported AP) in the Basic Multi-Link element included in the (Re)Association Response frame it sends in response to indicate the time at which the AP (affected/reported AP) will resume BSS operation(#18300), if the (Re)Association Response frame is sent between the last beacon on the initial operating class/channel and the first beacon on the target operating class/channel.
 Otherwise, the other AP (reporting AP), if any, should not include a Max Channel Switch Time element or (Extended) Channel Switch Announcement element in (Re)Association Response frames.

-When an AP (affected/reported AP) of an AP MLD has announced quiet intervals other than quiet intervals scheduled to protect R-TWT SPs (see 35.8.5.2 (Quieting STAs during R-TWT SPs)) using Quiet element and optionally Quiet Channel element, and another AP (reporting AP) of the same AP MLD, if any, receives a (Re)Association Request frame to perform multi-link setup with the AP MLD with the AP (affected/ reported AP) as a requested link, then the other AP (reporting AP), if any, shall include the corresponding Quiet element and Quiet Channel element (if present) in the per-STA profile corresponding to the AP (affected/reported AP) in the Basic Multi-Link element included in the (Re)Association Response frame it sends in response.
+When an AP (affected/reported AP) of an AP MLD has announced quiet intervals other than quiet intervals scheduled to protect R-TWT SPs (see 35.8.5.2 (Quieting STAs during R-TWT SPs)) using (#16817)a Quiet element and optionally (#16817)a Quiet Channel element, and another AP (reporting AP) of the same AP MLD, if any, receives a (Re)Association Request frame to perform multi-link setup with the AP MLD with the AP (affected/ reported AP) as a requested link, then the other AP (reporting AP), if any, shall include the corresponding Quiet element and Quiet Channel element (if present) in the per-STA profile corresponding to the AP (affected/reported AP) in the Basic Multi-Link element included in the (Re)Association Response frame it sends in response.
 Otherwise, the other AP (reporting AP) should not include a Quiet element and Quiet Channel element in (Re)Association Response frames.